Public

 · and in the third you neutralize it by pointing out the positive results of others in their situation.
 Be sure to tie your institution’s benefits to your “feel, felt, found” statements.

-The Feel, felt and found was very useful
+The feel, felt and found technique is very useful!

 Sign In to comment